ammarhakim/gkyl-doc/source/gkyl/VlasovOnCartGrid.rst

 energy and the "M2" (integrated over configuration space) stored in them.

-For the field, the electromagentic energy components :math:`E_x^2`, :math:`E_y^2`, :math:`E_z^2`, :math:`B_x^2`, :math:`B_y^2`, and
+For the field, the electromagnetic energy components :math:`E_x^2`, :math:`E_y^2`, :math:`E_z^2`, :math:`B_x^2`, :math:`B_y^2`, and
 :math:`B_z^2` (integrated over configuration space) are stored in the
 file: